dockersamples/todo-preseed-postgres/README.md

-## Running the full-fledge application
+## Running the full-fledged application

 1. Start the backend server: